Browse Books for Adults

 Lexile Framework for Reading HL560L

-Recommended in the Indigenous Books for Schools catalogue as being useful for grades 4 to 6 for Career Education, English Language Arts, and Social Studies.
+This book is included in the Indigenous Books for Schools database from the Association of Book Publishers of BC.
+It is recommended for Grades 4 to 6 for Career Education, English Language Arts, and Social Studies.

 Themes: Community, Diversity and Inclusion, Relationships, Respect, and Social Justice